capi-workgroup/api-evolution/guidelines.rst

    See `shadowing example`_.
 *  A function that uses C-specific types, such as ``PyLong_AsLongLong``, is OK if equivalent functions are provided for :ref:`the preferred types <types>`.
-*  A variadic function is OK if there's an non-variadic function with equivalent functionality.
+*  A variadic function is OK if there's a non-variadic function with equivalent functionality.
    Usually, the equivalent take an array or pre-constructed Python object: for example, `PyObject_Vectorcall` is the equivalent